corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 ---

 # Metering Collection Tool

 The Metering Collection Tool is used to collect metering data from a Corda Enterprise node.
 This page describes how the node records metering data, and how to run the collection tool in order to collect that data.

+{{< note >}}
+Corda Enterprise nodes record metering data regardless of whether the Metering Collection Tool is installed on the node.
+{{< /note >}}

+## Overview

+The Metering Collection Tool provides a mechanism for collecting metering data from both normal nodes and notaries running Corda Enterprise.

+The tool provides several flows:

+* `MeteringCollectionFlow` is used to collect metering data from a node using the node's shell (or connecting to it with the external shell).
+It takes in a time window over which to collect data, and optionally a set of CorDapps to filter the data by.
+It outputs both the total count of metering events that match filter in the time window, and a breakdown of these events by the commands involved and the signing entities.
+This flow has been kept for invocation from the shell while its usage via RPC has been deprecated, use `NodeMeteringCollectionFlow` instead.
+* `NodeMeteringCollectionFlow` is used to collect metering data from a node conncting to it via RPC.
+It takes in a time window over which to collect data, and optionally a set of CorDapps to filter the data by.
+It outputs both the total count of metering events that match filter in the time window, and a breakdown of these events by the commands involved and the signing entities.
+* `FilteredMeteringCollectionFlow` is analogue to `NodeMeteringCollectionFlow` except that collects data from another node in the network, hence requires, as an additional parameter, the party running the node where metering data will be collected from.
+* `AggregatedMeteringCollectionFlow` is used to collect aggregated metering data from other nodes in the network.
+It takes in a time window and the party running the node where metering data will be collected from.
+It ouputs only the total count of signing events that happened on that node in the specified time window.
+* `MultiFilteredCollectionFlow` is analogous of `FilteredMeteringCollectionFlow` except that allows to collect data from multiple nodes in the network sequentially in a single flow and returns the result as a JSON string.
+It is meant to be only used from the node shell while there is a dedicated method, `FilteredMeteringCollectionFlow#multiCollect`, for running collection from multiple nodes in parallel using from an RPC client.
+* `MultiAggregatedCollectionFlow` is analogous of `AggregatedMeteringCollectionFlow` except that allows to collect data from multiple nodes in the network sequentially in a single flow and returns the result as a JSON string.
+It is meant to be only used from the node shell while there is a dedicated method, `AggregatedMeteringCollectionFlow#multiCollect`, for running collection from multiple nodes in parallel using from an RPC client.
+* `NotaryCollectionFlow` is used to collect metering data from notaries.
+It takes in a time window over which to collect the data.
+It outputs a total count of notarisation requests over that interval, along with a breakdown of requests against the parties that made them.
+* `RetrieveCordappDataFlow` is a utility flow to extract CorDapp hashes and signing keys for a given CorDapp name, in the correct format for use in the `NodeMeteringCollectionFlow` filter.
+The flow provides information about the versions and vendors of the returned CorDapps so that the correct CorDapp data can be selected.

+{{< warning >}}
+The `NotaryCollectionFlow` flow does not allow the collection of metering data for notaries configured in high-availability mode.
+{{< /warning >}}

+## Installation

-The tool is distributed as part of Corda Enterprise 4.5 with the name `corda-tools-metering-collector-4.5.jar`.
-This JAR must be placed in the node’s
+The Metering Collection Tool is distributed as part of Corda Enterprise 4.5 with the name `corda-tools-metering-collector-4.5.jar`.
+This `.jar` file must be placed in the `cordapps` directory of the node.
-`cordapps` folder.

-Note that Corda Enterprise nodes record metering data regardless of whether this tool is installed.

-### Metering Data
+## Metering data

 Metering within Corda Enterprise is based on the signing of transactions.
 The act of signing over a transaction is referred to as a
 *signing event*.
 Whenever a signing event occurs, a small piece of data is recorded by the node.
 This describes which entity signed the